Standarduser/ioBroker.meater/README.md

 -   `Language`: Some (not all!) values will be translated, e.g. the name of meat
 -   `Update interval idle`: time in seconds how often data from cloud should be fetched
 -   `Update interval cook`: time is seconds how often data from cloud should be fetched when a cook senssion is active
--   `Temperature unit`: set this to the same unit as you are using in the app
+-   `Temperature unit`: Used to create unit in ioBroker states.
+Set this to the same unit as you are using in the app.
+If unit is changed after creating states, delete all probe states and restart adapter
 -   `Clear old values`: the MEATER cloud API just sends values for active probes/running cooking sessions.
 If a session has ended you don't get updates of temperature and status.
 Activate this checkbox to clear old values which got no update to avoid misunderstandigs.

 ## Use the adapter